The feeling of being free

 Pottery is more crafts, while ceramics is crafts and art.
 A potter knows all the techniques, and can reproduce any traditional or modern shape, while the ceramist must invent his or her own shapes, glazings and decorations.

 You also work with a special art form: ceramic pictures.
-Can you help me describe this technique?
+Tell me more, I've never heard of ‘ceramic pictures’.

 You not live permanently in the Peloponnese?